aranwmurphy/redchannel/README.md

 Simplified pub/sub messaging with Redis

 ## Warning
 This library is intended for fast, fire-and-forget messaging, in situations where dropped messages are acceptable.
 This is due to the nature of Redis pub/sub.
+Additionally, if you intend to use this library at scale, please set the events parameter in the constructor to false.
+This will improve performance, but prevent the use of event-specific listeners.

 ## Available Scripts